pmhoudry/pythonPaybox/README.md

 ## Requirements

-Only the standard library if you intend not to verify the Paybox response
+Only the standard library if you intend not to verify the authenticity of the Paybox response via its public key

 M2Crypo otherwise (recommended)

+    sudo pip install M2Crypto

 ## Usage

+Complete the **settings-example.py** file and rename it **settings.py**

 Calling Paybox from a Django view